-Before making a decision, employers need to consider the advantages and disadvantages of group health insurance.
-Depending on the type of health insurance you choose, there are specific benefit and plan limitations that may not be right for your business.
+Before deciding, you need to consider the advantages and disadvantages of group health insurance.
+Depending on the type of health insurance you choose, its specific benefit and plan limitations may not be suitable for your business.

 What is employer-sponsored health insurance?

-The most common types of group health insurance policies found on the health insurance marketplace are:
+The most common types of group health insurance policies are:

 - Health maintenance organization (HMO)

 These types of plans usually have a deductible (employers can choose between a low or high deductible) that employees need to meet before their coinsurance is applied.
 Employees must also reach a set out-of-pocket maximum before the insurance company pays 100% of all covered healthcare costs for the rest of the plan year.

 All group health insurance plans have varying differences, but they typically share the following characteristics:

 - Group health plans generally require a 70% participation rate

 - Group members have the choice of enrolling in or declining employer coverage

 - Group health premiums are split between the employer and their employees